 - Hot Sauce Festival

 The annual food show is much more than just a taste of Auckland.
 Whether you eat organic, paleo, or mainstream, you will find both new tastes and old favourites.
 It brings together the best of New Zealand food vendors who share samples, recipes, and cooking demonstrations.
-There is a cost to enter the food show, but if you do some shopping at the show that entry fee is often recouped in the savings.
+There is a cost to enter the food show, but if you do some shopping at the show, that entry fee is often recouped in savings. - Chocolate and Coffee Festival (September)

 Photo Credit: ©Sarah Albom.
 All rights reserved.

 A fun evening, but Halloween is not an official city festival.
-Personally, I like to head to K-Road or the CBD bar area on Halloween for some interesting people watching.
+Personally, I like to head to K-Road or the CBD bar area on Halloween for some interesting people-watching.
 Young adults dress up as elaborately as they do at Armageddon, only it’s free to walk the streets on Halloween.
-If you are looking for a family-friendly early evening Halloween event, check out MOTAT’s Halloween evenings.
+If you are looking for a family-friendly early evening Halloween event, check out MOTAT’s Halloween evenings. - Diwali Festival (October / November)

-- If you are headed to an outdoor festival, remember Auckland weather can be temperamental.
+- If you are headed to any outdoor festival, remember Auckland’s weather can be temperamental.
 It’s best to always dress in layers and have a light rain jacket with you.

 - Car parking is often limited at larger Auckland festivals.
 To counteract this, the city often puts on extra public transit.